Hyundai-Kia-Connect/hyundai_kia_connect_api/KiaHyundaiToken/README.md

 - **Classic PowerShell (blue window):** right-click into the window to paste.

 After pasting, **press Enter once**.
 All commands run automatically from top to bottom.
-At the end the script will ask you to select your **region** and then your **brand** (Kia or Hyundai).
+At the end the script will ask you to select your **brand** (Kia or Hyundai).
 A Chrome window will open — that is expected, do not close it.

 ## Quick Start